 Navigating the Black Greek sphere while also being a member of the LGBTQ community has never been easy.
 Many gay Black Greeks have similar stories about how we came to enter our fraternities–lying through our teeth every time we were questioned about our sexuality; denying the rumors in an effort to protect the image of our dear brotherhoods; and watching quietly as other frats were sued for barring openly gay men from joining their ranks, regardless of their academic or community standing.
 These events kept many of us discreet, only truly portraying bits and pieces of who we were to protect ourselves against rejection and the discrimination we watched many others face.
 Ten years later, I see so much of the landscape changing, but it also feels like we are in the midst of the calm before the storm.

 The Black LGBTQ movement is in full swing and we now demand more than just visibility, or to be footnotes at the end speeches of community leaders.
-We want access, acknowledgement, and acceptance in an effort to gain a sense of normalcy in society.
+We want access, acknowledgment, and acceptance in an effort to gain a sense of normalcy in society.
 We want the Black LGBTQ community to have the right to apply for membership into Black Greek Letter Organizations (BGLOs) and not be discriminated against for being exactly who we are.
 In my opinion, this level of inclusion would also extend to trans women who seek access to membership in historically Black sororities and trans men who want to join one of the five Divine 9 frats.
 This would also mean the acceptance of openly gay, bisexual, and lesbian members and the acknowledgment of issues that affect those who are outside of heteronormativity.

 For years, we have watched as society has grappled openly with issues such as gay marriage, HIV, and women’s reproductive rights, but the silence from our venerable organizations has spoken volumes.
 For example, the killing of multiple trans women, and the CDC’s recent prediction that half of Black gay men will contract HIV in their lifetime hit the web and not one of the BGLOs issued a statement, or even commented on the findings, despite the rampant HIV/AIDs pandemic in the Black community.
 That’s scary and problematic.
 Not only are the openly gay and queer men in these organizations directly affected by this news, but turning a blind eye to the plight of a contingent of members simply to protect an organization’s image places the status of the fraternity over the welfare of those who love it.